Monkeystation/photanol-com/src/pages/index.md

       text: Cultivation of cyanobacteria · Molecular techniques · Method development
       image: /img/amyatai-enters.jpg
     - name: Alessia De Maio
-      text: >-
-        As part of the upscaling team, my main goal is to develop methods to increase the efficiency, scalability and applicability of Photanol's technology of turning CO2 into renewable chemicals through the power of photosynthesis.

-        Specifically I conduct research to identify and address technical challenges that arise during the implementation of our technology, as well as to optimize cultivation conditions to maximize yields in our production process.
+      text: "As part of the upscaling team, Alessia's main research goal is to develop methods increasing the efficiency, scalability and applicability of Photanol's technology of turning CO2 into renewable chemicals through the power of photosynthesis.
+Accordingly, she conducts research to identify and address technical challenges that arise during the implementation of our technology, as well as to optimize cultivation conditions to maximize yields in our production process. "
       linkedin: https://www.linkedin.com/in/alessia-de-maio-132a94174/
       image: /img/alessia-de-maio.jpg
       function: Junior Researcher